xaviershay/rspec-fire/README.md

 Compatibility
 -------------

-Tested on 1.9.2, should work on others though.
+Only RSpec 2 is supported.
+Tested on Ruby 1.9.2, should work on others though.

 Developing
 ----------